-AECbytes has explored several forward-looking technologies in recent years as part of its “Building the Future” series, including the design optimization technology of SITEOPS, the innovations being developed at Autodesk Labs, the online virtual reality world of Second Life, the technology of Visual Estimating that makes the link between BIM and cost estimating, the Singapore CORENET automated code checking initiative, and the rule-based design technology that allowed the third largest manufacturer of pre-engineered metal buildings in the US, Robertson Ceco Corporation, to automate its design and engineering tasks.
+AECbytes has explored several forward-looking technologies in recent years, including the design optimization technology of SITEOPS, the innovations being developed at Autodesk Labs, the online virtual reality world of Second Life, the technology of Visual Estimating that makes the link between BIM and cost estimating, the Singapore CORENET automated code checking initiative, and the rule-based design technology that allowed the third largest manufacturer of pre-engineered metal buildings in the US, Robertson Ceco Corporation, to automate its design and engineering tasks.

 This article continues a similar kind of exploration and takes a look at the rule-based design technology of Bluethink House Designer, an application developed by Selvaag Bluethink.
 This company is a dedicated technology subsidiary of the Selvaag Group, one of the largest home building companies in Norway.
 Selvaag could not find any product in the market that supported its wish for a structured re-use of experiences between projects, and it launched Bluethink to focus on developing methods and IT-based tools for knowledge-based industrialized house building.
 The resulting set of Bluethink applications form a portfolio of important tools for Selvaag’s own construction operations and help improve its design and construction processes, enabling projects to be completed with better quality, in less time, with fewer resources, and with fewer errors.
 They are now commercially available to other companies, allowing them to also improve their processes by automating the re-use of their own expert knowledge and experience.